Swizec/touchbar_nyancat/README.md

 ## Here's how you set it up

 You can start using it right now.
-All you need is an expensive laptop, my [Touchbar Nyancat Wordpress Progress app](https://github.com/Swizec/touchbar_webpack_progress), and my fork of [nyan-progress-webpack-plugin](https://github.com/Swizec/nyan-progress-webpack-plugin/tree/send-progress-to-touchbar).
-Both are on Github.

-**1. ** Download the app, run it.
+**1. ** [Download the app](https://github.com/Swizec/touchbar_webpack_progress/raw/master/touchbar_webpack_progress.zip)), run it.
 Set it up to run at startup, if you want to be fancy.

 **2. ** Add my nyan-progress-webpack-plugin to your `package.json`.
 I'll try to convince @alexcuz to merge it into his published package.
 When that happens, this step will be easier.